telerik/winforms-docs/treeview/context-menus/modifying-the-default-context-menu.md

 # Modifying the Default Context Menu

-RadTreeView provides a convenient API that will allow you to modify its context menu.
-The __ContextMenuOpening__ event that you should handle is the place where the modifications should be done.
+__RadTreeView__ provides a convenient API that will allow you to modify its context menu.
+The __ContextMenuOpening__ event is the place where the modifications should be done.
 The event arguments of this event expose several useful properties:

-* __Cancel__: If you set this property to true, the default context menu will not be shown.
+* __Cancel__: If you set this property to *true*, the default context menu will not be shown.

 * __Menu__: This property returns the default context menu that is going to be shown.

 * __Node__: The node for which the context menu is  invoked.
 This node is a data node of type RadTreeNode.
-You will find useful three properties of the Node.
+The following Node properties are useful in such scenarios:

 	* __Text__: Returns the text of the node.
 This comes in handy when you want to conditionally modify the context menu depending on the text of the node.